Muts256/Email_Analysis_AI/ws1_Methodology.md

 #### Step 4: Content Analysis

-This step examines the body of the email — the language, tone, and psychological tactics being used.
+This step examines the body of the email, its language, tone, and psychological tactics.
 This is where AI tends to add the most value.

 *What to examine:*